7 Tips Closet Clean Out: How To Organize Your Closet

 • By category item: shirts, trousers, dresses etc.

-Don’t forget to utilize the floor space underneath of the hanging rack by adding a second rail if you have the space.
-Or you use storage boxes if you still need more storage.
+Don’t forget to utilize the floor space underneath the hanging rack by adding a second rail if you have the space.

 If you’re not using a drawer organizer then make sure things are folded properly and neatly.
-And in a way that you can what the item is easily (Marie Kondo style if that’s what works for you!).
+And in a way that you can tell what the item is easily.
+(Marie Kondo style if that’s what works for you).

-Jeans, tops and jumpers are the best items to store in your shelves.
+Jeans, tops, and jumpers are the best items to store on your shelves.
 Delicate items are best on a slim line hanger or folded away in a drawer.
-Make sure the items you do put on the shelf are folded properly otherwise it’s going to get messy again real soon.
+Make sure the items you do put on the shelf are folded properly otherwise, it’s going to get messy again real soon.
 Again, baskets will come in handy for storage.

 You might want to keep items to a minimum on the open shelves.
 A couple of shelves could be used purely for decoration if you have the space.
-You might consider putting the heavy knit items on the lower shelves for winter season.
+You might consider putting the heavy-knit items on the lower shelves for the winter season.

-Then moving them to the top shelves or away in storage boxes the way for the summer.
+Then move them to the top shelves or away in storage boxes the way for the summer.

 closet dressing area with shelf space